fjg00/Resume/content/home/experience.md

     date_start: '2022-07-01'
     date_end: '2022-10-09'
     description: |2-
-        · Joined the ASL lab at EPFL as part of its Excellence in Engineering Fellowship Program.
+        · Joined the ASL lab at EPFL as part of its Excellence in Engineering Fellowship Program, under the supervision of Professor Ali H. Sayed.

-        · Worked on a project in Multi-Agent Reinforcement Learning within POMDPs.

-        · Simulated, tested and rendered multiple algorithms in a grid world scenario using Python where agents aim to track an HMM moving target using the A-T-C method.

-        · Assisted my supervisor in extending his paper on Hidden Markov Modeling over Graphs
+        · Work resulted in a Journal paper that was published in IEEE OJCSYS.

   - title: Data Analyst
     company: Al-Ghurair Hub in Digital Learning, AUB